Sign up to our Mailing List to find out more information about our group!

 The Pro Bono Group offers students the opportunity to apply their legal knowledge in a rewarding and charitable environment.
 Pro Bono work is highly regarded by a variety of firms and organisations who seek graduate employees.
 We work with a number of local firms and professionals in the community in order to support the students and staff at the University as well as the greater population.

 As a member of Pro Bono, you will have the opportunity to attend a number of educational and enriching events over the course of the year.
 Last year these events included several Workshops and the professional Meet and Greet networking event held in Harry Peach Library and Council Chambers.
-We will also be offering an educational field trip in January 2019, which will be a 3-day excursion to Amsterdam visiting The Hague.

 This year students will have the largest number of teams to apply to than we have ever had before.
-The teams that you are able to apply for include: The Legal Advice Clinic, The Miscarriages of Justice Team, The Street Law Team, The Lawyers Without Borders Team, Project Light, The Insight Project, Amicus Charity, Immigration and Asylum Project and Litigants in Person.
+The teams that you are able to apply for include: The Legal Advice Clinic, The Miscarriages of Justice Team, The Street Law Team, The Lawyers Without Borders Team, Project Light, The Insight Project, Amicus Charity, Immigration and Asylum Project, and Litigants in Person.

 Please follow the Pro Bono Group link to find out more about the work we do and the opportunities that we can provide you with.
 We encourage students from all courses to apply.